Fahrenheit 11/9: Release

 Fahrenheit 11/9 had its world premiere on September 6, 2018, at the 2018 Toronto International Film Festival.
 Moore also screened the documentary in his hometown of Flint, Michigan on September 10.

 Briarcliff Entertainment initially considered releasing the documentary in July 2018.
 It used a theatrical release date optimization program and decided on September 21; Deadline Hollywood reported, "[It] will arguably be one of the only fresh wide choices out there for sophisticated adults, and will launch six weeks before the November 6 [US] mid-term elections."

-Briarcliff released the documentary in 1,719 theaters in the United States and Canada on September 21, 2018, the widest-ever for a Moore film.
+Briarcliff released the documentary in 1,719 theaters in the United States and Canada on September 21, 2018, (the widest-ever for a Moore film), following the Nationwide "People’s Premiere" on September 19th, 2018, by GATHR’s Theatrical On Demand®.
 It was released alongside Life Itself, The House With a Clock in Its Walls, and Assassination Nation.
 Based on early tracking, Fahrenheit 11/9 was initially expected to gross $4–10 million in its opening weekend in the United States and Canada.
 Variety said the opening-weekend gross "won't come close to trumping" Fahrenheit 9/11, which grossed $23.9 million at 868 theaters in the United States and Canada.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while PostTrak reported filmgoers gave it an overall positive score of 82%, including an average 4.5 out of 5 stars.
 After making just $1.1 million on its first day, weekend projections were lowered to $3 million.
 The film went on to debut to just $3.1 million, finishing eighth with a per-theater average of $1,804.
 Deadline Hollywood noted the film should have begun a limited run in larger cities (such as New York, Los Angeles, San Francisco, San Diego and Chicago, where it ended up performing best) and built up positive word-of-mouth, instead of going wide to over 1,000 theaters in its opening weekend.
 It fell 63% in its second weekend to $1.1 million, finishing 12th.
 By the end of its theatrical run the film grossed $6.4 million domestically, one of the lowest totals of Moore's career, and the worst of any of his films that received a wide release.

 Fahrenheit 11/9 was released on DVD and Blu-ray on December 18, 2018.

+Four days before the 2024 election Moore released the movie on his YouTube channel for free viewing.